tristiangarvin/NBA_Viz/README.md

 # NBA Data Visualization With Plotly Dash
-Visualizing over 180,000 rows of NBA Shot Chart data gathered from the NBA API.
+Visualizing over 180,000 rows of NBA shooting data gathered from the NBA API with dynamic charts.
 Created with Plotly Dash, Dash Bootstrap, localized images and CSS.
 Hosted with Heroku.

 https://nbadashapp.herokuapp.com/